mariadb-corporation/mariadb-connector-nodejs/documentation/promise-api.md

 If Client and Server share the same timezone, default behavior (`timezone`='local') is the solution.

-Problem reside when client and server doesn't share timezone.
+Problem resides when client and server don't share timezone.

 The `timezone` option can have the following value:
-* 'local' (default) : connector doesn't do any conversion.
+* 'local' (default): connector doesn't do any conversion.
 If the database has a different timezone, there will be offset issues.
-* 'auto' : connector retrieve server timezone, and If client timezone differ from server, connector will set session timezone to client timezone
+* 'auto': connector retrieves server timezone, and if client timezone differs from server, connector will set session timezone to client timezone
 * IANA timezone / offset, example 'America/New_York' or '+06:00'.
-Connector will set session timezone to indicated timezone, It is expected that this timezone correspond to client tz.
+Connector will set session timezone to indicated timezone.
+It is expected that this timezone corresponds to client tz.

-Using 'auto' or setting specific timezone solve timezone correction.
+Using 'auto' or setting specific timezone solves timezone correction.
-Please be carefull for fixed timezone: Etc/GMT+12 = GMT-12:00 = -12:00 = offset -12.
-Etc/GMT have opposite sign !!
+Please be careful for fixed timezone: Etc/GMT+12 = GMT-12:00 = -12:00 = offset -12.
+Etc/GMT have opposite sign!!

-(Before 3.1, connector was converting date to server timezone, but these was not correcting all timezone issues)
+(Before 3.1, connector was converting date to server timezone, but these were not correcting all timezone issues)

 ##### IANA timezone / offset

-When using IANA timezone, the connector will set the connection timezone to the timezone. this can throw an error on connection if timezone is unknown by the server (see [mariadb timezone documentation](https://mariadb.com/kb/en/time-zones/), timezone tables might be not initialized)
+When using IANA timezone, the connector will set the connection timezone to the timezone.
+This can throw an error on connection if timezone is unknown by the server (see [mariadb timezone documentation](https://mariadb.com/kb/en/time-zones/), timezone tables might be not initialized)
 If you are sure the server is using that timezone, this step can be skipped with the option `skipSetTimezone`.

-If timezone correspond to javascript default timezone, then no conversion will be done
+If timezone corresponds to javascript default timezone, then no conversion will be done.

-##### Timezone setting recommendation.
+##### Timezone setting recommendation
 The best is to have the same timezone on client and database, then keep the 'local' default value.

 If different, then either client or server has to convert date.
-In general, that is best to use client conversion, to avoid putting any unneeded stress on the database. timezone has to be set to the IANA timezone corresponding to server timezone and disabled `skipSetTimezone` option since you are sure that the server has the corresponding timezone.
+In general, it is best to use client conversion, to avoid putting any unneeded stress on the database.
+Timezone has to be set to the IANA timezone corresponding to server timezone and disabled `skipSetTimezone` option since you are sure that the server has the corresponding timezone.

-example: client use 'America/New_York' by default, and server 'America/Los_Angeles'. execute 'SELECT @@system_time_zone' on the server. that will give the server default timezone. the server can return POSIX timezone like 'PDT' (Pacific Daylight Time).
+Example: client uses 'America/New_York' by default, and server 'America/Los_Angeles'.
+Execute 'SELECT @@system_time_zone' on the server.
+That will give the server default timezone.
+The server can return POSIX timezone like 'PDT' (Pacific Daylight Time).
-IANA timezone correspondence must be found :   (see [IANA timezone List](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)) and configure client-side.
+IANA timezone correspondence must be found (see [IANA timezone List](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)) and configure client-side.
-This will ensure DST (automatic date saving time change will be handled)
+This will ensure DST (automatic daylight saving time change will be handled).

 ```js
 const conn = await mariadb.createConnection({